FlurinBruehwiler/Joa/README.md

 For a detailed comparison on what makes Joa better than the alternatives, see [here](#comparison-to-alternatives).
 Joa is currently still in development, for a list of tasks that need to be done before Joa can release, see [here](#todo-for-10-release).

 ### Features
-- Cross-plattform (Windows, Mac, Linux)
+- Cross-platform (Windows, Mac, Linux)
 - Extensible via Plugins (C#)
 - UI can be replaced (The UI is also a plugin)
 - Search Results can act as "directories"